Detroit Public Library: Services

 The library also offers practical advice to Detroiters through their TIP service, short for The Information Place.
 Librarians and support staff have access to a TIP database and offer free community information and referral service on matters such as food, housing, transportation, financial aid, legal advice, education, counseling, health care and family support.
 Library clients can search the TIP database themselves when visiting the library.

+In addition to these services, the outreach programs offered by the Detroit Public Library have also sought to provide more people access to the information available there.
+Such programs include reading programs for kids, help to schools, as well as help for those who cannot physically visit the library.
+Programs for book delivery and collection of books for the visually impaired in braille are among other services available to more people.